wireservice/agate/docs/tutorial.rst

 Question: **How many exonerations involved a false confession?**

 Answering this question involves counting the number of "True" values in the ``false_confession`` column.
-When we created the table we specified that the data in this column was :class:`.BooleanType`.
+When we created the table we specified that the data in this column was :class:`.Boolean`.
 Because of this, agate has taken care of coercing the original text data from the CSV into Python's ``True`` and ``False`` values.

 We'll answer the question using :class:`.Count` which is a type of :class:`.Aggregation`.
 Aggregations in agate are used to perform "column-wise" calculations.
 That is, they derive a new single value from the contents of a column.
 In the case of :class:`.Count`, it will tell us how many times a particular value appears in the column.